skadamdhad/Deep_learning_project/readme.md

 ## Introduction

 ### The BeeImage Dataset
-This dataset contains 5,100+ Bee images annotated with location, date, time, subspecies, health condition, caste, and pollen.
+This dataset contains 5,100+ Bee images annotated with location, date, time, subspecies, health condition, caste, and pollen.(Jenny,2019)

 I have taken only Bee health in consideration and there are 6 classes related to Bee health namely 'hive being robbed', 'healthy', 'few varrao, hive beetles','ant problems', 'missing queen', 'Varroa, Small Hive Beetles'.
 I have split the dataset into train and test of 85% and 15% respectievely.
 Below are some images from dataset.
 The dataset can be downloaded from this link https://www.kaggle.com/jenny18/honey-bee-annotated-images/.